 I am a designer for Mitchell & Cooper – manufacturer and supplier of products for Bar, Catering and Café Industry.
 My responsibilities include conceptualisation, detailed design, development, production to feedback and evaluation for the in-house brand Bonzer® as well as improvement and development of existing product ranges alongside Manufacturing & Design Engineer.
 I am also involved in design and development of product ideas for Point of Purchase and retail environments.

-Recent engineering graduate Martin Soeding has started working for Perkins (part of Catepillar) in their graduate scheme.
-He has written about his experience so far for the Career and Employability Centre's blog, C views, as part their new Alumni Careers Network:
+Recent engineering graduate Martin Soeding has started working for Perkins (part of Caterpillar) in their graduate scheme.

 What does your graduate scheme involve?